-&lt;sup>8Some exceptions apply: titles released by the distributor on sell-through pricing contracts are exempt, and several distributors allow for limitations on the total number of titles that a retailer must accept within any given month.
+5Some exceptions apply: titles released by the distributor on sell-through pricing contracts are exempt, and several distributors allow for limitations on the total number of titles that a retailer must accept within any given month.
 Usually, this limit is three titles per month: if the distributor releases more than three titles in a month (a rare event), the retailer is only obligated to accept three of them.
-Finally, FLF contracts taken on full-line forcing terms, the distributor receives an upfront payment per tape and a share of the revenues, both of which are usually lower than under RS contracts.
-The quantity taken by the retailer is again restricted to be within a range, where the lower bound (on average eleven tapes per title) is again frequently binding.
-All titles offered on FLF terms are also available through LP and RS.
+Finally, FLF contracts also typically include opt-out clauses for movies with 'objectionable' content.